jordibc/mapelia/readme.rst

 mapelia and friends
 ===================

+This software was created to help with the development of 3D models of planets, moons and so on, used in the non-profit project `A Touch of The Universe`_ on educational astronomy.

+.. _`A Touch of The Universe`: https://astrokit.uv.es/

-This repository contains several programs related to images of maps and 3D files.
+There are several programs related to images of maps and 3D files:

 * ``mapelia`` - convert maps into 3D figures with reliefs.
 * ``guapelia`` - optional GUI to use mapelia.